sarthak268/Animal-Detection/README.md

 - mkdir Test_Images

-All the images will be placed in this folder, along with the annotations file
+All the images will be placed in this folder.
 - mkdir Test_Images_Final
 This folder will contain all the images after data cleaning and converting the annotations.json to annotations_test.csv.